 6. For the Basic information for Dashlane, you won't need to change anything.
 Simply click on Next again.

-7. Set the ACS URL to https://<SSO Connector Endpoint>/saml/callback, where SSO Connector Endpoint URL is where the SSO Connector is hosted and can be publicly reached.
-Ensure to include /saml/callback at the end of the path.
+8. Set the Single sign on URL to https://<SSO Connector Endpoint>/saml/callback, where SSO Connector Endpoint URL is where the SSO Connector is hosted and can be publicly reached.
+Make sure to include /saml/callback at the end of the path.

-8. Set the Entity ID to https://<SSO ConnectorEndpoint>/saml/, where SSO Connector Endpoint URL is where the SSO Connector is hosted and can be publicly reached.
-Ensure to include /saml/ at the end of the path.
+9. Set the Audience URI (SP Entity ID) to https://<SSO ConnectorEndpoint>/saml/, where SSO Connector Endpoint URL is where the SSO Connector is hosted and can be publicly reached.
+Make sure to include /saml/ at the end of the path.

 9. Click on Finish.